Cabatuan, Isabela: As a barrio of Cauayan

-In 1914, during the American Regime, Cabatuan was incorporated with the Municipality of Cauayan, Isabela with Senor Agapito A. Pilar as the first Barrio Teniente.
-Others who assumed the post were: Florencio Abad, Leocadio Acio, Pedro Acob, Felipe Aczon, Tomas Camungao, T. Damunglo, Jose Castillo, Cirilo Guerrero, Platon Guillermo, Ignacio Juan, Antonio S. Medina, Felipe Pascual, Feliciano A. Ramos, Roman Rivera, Inigo Sales, Francisco Salvador, Tirso Santos, B. Sumawang, Juan Ventura.
-Don Bernardo C. Dacuycuy, the acknowledged founder of Cabatuan, was appointed by Governor-General Leonard Wood as President of the Confederate Districts of Antatet (now Luna town), Dalig (former poblacion of Aurora town and now a barangay of Burgos town), Bolinao and Sili (now barangays of Aurora town).
+In 1914, during the American Regime, Cabatuan was incorporated with the Municipality of Cauayan, Isabela with Agapito A. Pilar as the first Barrio Teniente.
+Others who assumed the post were: Florencio Abad, Leocadio Acio, Pedro Acob, Felipe Aczon, Tomas Camungao, T. Damunglo, Jose Castillo, Cirilo Guerrero, Platon Guillermo, Ignacio Juan, Antonio S. Medina, Felipe Pascual, Feliciano A. Ramos, Roman Rivera, Inigo Sales, Francisco Salvador, Tirso Santos, B. Sumawang and Juan Ventura.
+Bernardo C. Dacuycuy, the acknowledged founder of Cabatuan, was appointed by Governor-General Leonard Wood as President of the Confederate Districts of Antatet (now Luna), Dalig, Bolinao and Sili.
 Later on, Cabatuan was sub-divided into four districts.
 District 1, comprises what is now the barangays of Sampaloc and Saranay.
 District 2, the barrio proper, comprises what is now the barangays of Centro and San Andres.
 District 3, comprises what is now the barangays of Del Pilar, Magdalena and portions of Paraiso.
 And District 4, comprises all populated areas upstream the Magat River like Macalaoat, Culing and Diamantina.

 Early politics

 The desire to have a representation for the Magat region prompted the Cabatuanenses to support the candidacy of several of their barrio folks.
-Thus, the administrations of Cauayan Municipal Mayors Guillermo Blas (1938) and Zoilo Cuntapay (1938-1940), three of their Municipal Councilors hailed from Cabatuan.
+Thus, the administrations of Cauayan Mayors Guillermo Blas (1938) and Zoilo Cuntapay (1938-1940), three of their Municipal Councilors hailed from Cabatuan.
 They were: Paz Sales-Cruz, Francisco Razon and Atanasio H. Dayrit.
-And realizing that men and women of Barrio Cabatuan has the potential and capacity to lead the whole town of Cauayan, the Cabatuanenses rallied behind the candidacy of Federico P. Acio as mayor.
-Acio won and assumed office in 1941 but his term was cut short when the Japanese Imperial Army occupied the valley.
-Acio was replaced by the appointment of Jose Canciller.
+Realizing their strong political power in Cauayan, the Cabatuanenses supported Federico P. Acio as mayor.
+Acio won and assumed office in 1941 but his term was cut short when the Japanese Imperial Army occupied the town.
+Acio was replaced by Jose Canciller.